 Is phlebotomy a good career choice?
 It’s certainly popular with people who want a more secure and stable future.

-Due to advancements in technology and equipment, physicians are discovering more from blood samples than ever before.
-But, they need people to fill the jobs required to work directly with patients and take blood.
-But, just because it’s currently a popular career choice, is it the right job for you?
+Due to advancements in technology, there’s a huge demand for people to fill blood draw jobs and other health positions that are similar to phlebotomy.
+But, although it’s currently a popular career choice, is it the right job for you?

-It’s important to understand what is required so you can decide if it’s a career that matches your personal skillset and future salary expectations.
+It’s important to understand what’s required so you can determine if it’s a career that matches your personal skillset and future salary expectations.
 Let’s take a closer look at the positives and negatives of becoming a phlebotomist.